 Using the Blobstore API with Google Cloud Storage

-You can use the Blobstore API to store blobs in Google Cloud Storage (GCS) instead of storing them in Blobstore.
-You need to set up a GCS bucket as described in the Google Cloud Storage documentation and specify the bucket and filename in the blobstore.blobstore.create_upload_url
+You can use the Blobstore API to store blobs in Cloud Storage instead of storing them in Blobstore.
+You need to set up a bucket as described in the Google Cloud Storage documentation and specify the bucket and filename in the blobstore.blobstore.create_upload_url

 gs_bucket_name parameter.
-In your upload handler, you need to process the returned FileInfo metadata and explicitly store the GCS filename needed to retrieve the blob later.
+In your upload handler, you need to process the returned FileInfo metadata and explicitly store the Google Cloud Storage filename needed to retrieve the blob later.

-You can also serve GCS objects using the Blobstore API.
+You can also serve Cloud Storage objects using the Blobstore API.
 The following code snippets shows how to do this: